What is Sales/ Business Proposal Management?

 - Can you gather insights about the proposal sent to your customers?

-I have seen four kinds of people / businesses
+I have seen four kinds of people/businesses

-- Those who have gone through crisis (or perceived crisis) and do not want to end up in the same situation again, hence try hard to grow the business by innovating and applying growth strategies.
+- Those who have gone through a crisis (or perceived crisis) and do not want to end up in the same situation again, hence try hard to grow the business by innovating and applying growth strategies.
 I call them FIGHTER

-If you are LUCKY once or twice or may be thrice, do yo think it will go on forever?
+If you are LUCKY once or twice or maybe thrice, do yo think it will go on forever?
 Don’t leave it out to your luck. you just need change of mindset to apply growth and become ACHIEVER

 If you are FIGHTER, it is matter of time and applying your learning, and you will become ACHIEVER.

-I believe use of online proposal software is certainly a part of growth mindset.
+I believe use of online proposal software is certainly a part of a growth mindset.
 So it is a wrong question to ask whether you are ready to use proposal software or not.

 The right question to ask is – How do I find and use right proposal software?
 It depends on your business, target customers, growth potential, etc.